 - Have fulfilled your five-year teaching obligation in an Illinois elementary or secondary school designated as a low-income school.

 To apply, you must obtain a current Illinois Teachers Loan Repayment Application.
-You may download and print an application here.
+When it becomes available each year, the application may be accessed via the Applications page of this website.
 You must submit the application, along with any required documentation, to ISAC’s Deerfield office as indicated on the application.
 Required documentation includes, but is not limited to, a copy of your completed federal Teacher Loan Forgiveness application and a copy of the letter indicating you have been approved for the federal program.
 See the application for a description of all required documentation.
 The completed application (including all required corresponding documentation) must be submitted to ISAC within six (6) months of the date on the Notice of Federal Teacher Loan Forgiveness eligibility from the federal government.

-The total amount of awards each year is contingent on the final approved appropriation.
-If funding is insufficient to pay all eligible applicants, awarding is based on the date the complete application, with required documentation, is received in ISAC’s Deerfield office.
+The total amount of awards each year is contingent upon available funding.
+If funding in any given year is insufficient to pay all eligible applicants, awarding will be based on the date the complete application (with all required documentation) is received at ISAC’s Deerfield office.

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.